 The 'HOME Download' licence will allow you to set-up up to 2 student accounts.
 Students will then be able to work at their own level and keep their personal settings and a record of their progress.
-USB and DVD media allows for virtually an unlimited number of student accounts.
+USB media allows for virtually an unlimited number of student accounts.

 Numbershark remains a very popular program with anyone improving basic numeracy skills and understanding and for remedial numeracy (for dyscalculia4).
 The latest version 5 has 9 new games.
 It will address many difficulties that lead students to dislike maths, including poor:

 - sequencing skills

 The effectiveness of Numbershark in addressing these difficulties has lead to an increasing number of Australian schools installing network versions for whole classroom training.